-Among these candidate genes, key transcription factors and hormone related genes associated with panicle development were identified in the intervals of most QTL exhibiting environmental interactions.
+Among these overlapping candidate genes, XXXX and XXX stood out.
+ADD MORE HERE (Xiaoyu) key transcription factors and hormone related genes associated with panicle development were identified in the intervals of most QTL exhibiting environmental interactions.
 For example, key regulators involved in GA metabolism (Pavir.3KG352627 as the homolog of GA2ox3 in 3K@38; Pavir.5KG065800 as the homolog of GA3ox2 in 5K@14.06) and CK signaling pathways (Pavir.7NG435700 as the homolog of ARR6 in 7N@54.06; Pavir.9KG213000 as the homolog of ARR1 in 9K@51.96) were found in four branching QTL x E intervals.
 Another two candidate genes, Pavir.9NG142700 and Pavir.5NG572850, which are homologs of Tb1 and ba1, respectively, in maize, were found in panicle traits QTL regions.
 Tb1 and ba1 genes are involved in tassel and branching development in maize (Hubbard et al. 2002; Neuffer et al. 1968), and were suggested as candidate genes for inflorescence variation in Poaceae (Doust et al. 2005).
 A number of key flowering genes were also found in our panicle QTL intervals.
 These genes are known to be involved in the photoperiodic flowering pathway and control panicle morphology in other grasses (Shrestha et al. 2014; Tsuji et al. 2011).
 However, these candidate genes were not co-localized with flowering QTL that we identified, indicating the potentially complex functions of flowering time genes in the transition from vegetative to reproductive phases.

-GO enrichment analysis identified 380 significant GO terms for genes within the QTL intervals for panicle traits.
-‘Response to Auxin’ was one of the significantly enriched GO terms (p=0.0012).
-This is an exciting result as the auxin signaling pathway has been previously shown to be important in panicle meristem development and affects primary branching number in rice and other grasses (He et al. 2018; Zhang and Yuan 2014).
-Several other significant terms that are relevant to our study traits include ‘response to oxidative stress’ and ‘H4/H2A histone acetyltransferase complex’ (Boycheva et al. 2014; Deng et al. 2007; Peng et al. 2018; Wu et al. 2017; Yano et al. 2019).
-These results point to potentially interesting candidate genes and hormone-related pathways that are likely important in panicle development.

 Discussion

 There has been considerable interest in the molecular mechanisms of G x E across a diversity of phenotypes, species, and environments.
 G x E is common and is often driven by differential sensitivity of alleles and may play an important role in adaptive plasticity and local adaptation (Des Marais et al. 2013).
 With its large scale, our study evaluated the genetic basis and examined the QTL x E of panicle morphological traits in switchgrass grown at 10 field sites in the central United States (Figure 1).
 Overall, we detected moderate heritability (except for the field site Stillwater, OK) for panicle traits (Table 2) and positive phenotypic and genetic correlations between traits at each site (Table 3).
 These data suggest considerable standing genetic variation in inflorescence characteristics available for natural or artificial selection to act upon.
 We identified several QTL with significant QTL x E effects, indicating that panicle traits in switchgrass result from the combination of QTL and environment.
 We also detected pleiotropic effects between panicle traits and flowering time as well as tiller count and biomass, suggesting a possible shared genetic basis between different traits.